 I always have cinnamon in my arsenal and almost always have maple syrup.
 The new ingredient for these wicked good almonds was coconut sugar.

-I warmed the maple syrup a bit so it would be more liquid-y and really coat the almonds.
+Warm the maple syrup a bit so it is liquid-y and really coats the almonds.

-Then I stirred together some cinnamon, sea salt, and the aforementioned, coconut sugar…
+Then stir together some cinnamon, sea salt, and the aforementioned, coconut sugar.

 Give them a good stir so that that each almond has been coated.